truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/query.md

 #### Order By

 Use the `order_by` option to specify which field determines the sort order.
+Fields must be provided in an array of strings.

+The following prefixes may be applied to the field name:

+`-` reverse sort direction.

+`nulls_first:` place any NULL values at head of results list.

+`nulls_last:` place any NULL values at tail of results list.

 Javascript:
     :::javascript
     {
-      "order_by": "size" // field name
+      "order_by": ["size", "-devname", "nulls_first:-expiretime"]
     }